AayushAlokGit/DocumentationRetrievalMCPServer/README.md

 **Information Retrieval:**

 ```
-"List all available work items"
+"List all available documentation contexts"
 "Give me a summary of the documentation index"
-"How many documents are available for each work item?"
+"How many documents are available for each context?"
 ```

 ## 🔧 Configuration